-IMPORTANT: The ADC Service Department must be contacted prior to any wiring changes or conversions, because depending on the changes or conversions required, some parts may have to be added, deleted, or changed.
+IMPORTANT: The ADC Service Department must be contacted prior to any wiring changes or conversions, because depending on the changes or conversions required some parts might have to be added, deleted, or changed.
 When contacting the ADC Service Department, they must be given the correct model number and serial number for the dryers.